 Confront the Candidate for an Explanation

-If a background check pulls up evidence that your candidate is lying, you should calmly and respectfully confront the individual.
+f an education background check pulls up evidence that your job candidate is lying on their résumé, you should calmly and respectfully confront the individual.
 Give them a chance to explain or dispute the allegations.
 This step is crucial in dealing with a candidate who lied about their education.
 Keep in mind that every company and candidate is different.
 The individual might have a reasonable explanation for the discrepancy, so you may decide that the falsehood is relatively small compared to the rest of the candidate’s qualities.
 Alternatively, the lie might be a sign of unreliability that you simply don’t want on your team.
 No matter what you decide, be sure to establish a clear, fair, and compliant process for confronting the candidate and making your hiring decisions.
 This way, you’ll treat every candidate fairly, both now and in the future of your company.

 Here at PSI Background Screening, education verification isn’t the only crucial service we offer.
 Whether you’re conducting thorough background screenings or further verifying I-9 information with our third-party electronic form I-9 services, PSI Background Screening is here for you with every new hire.